microsoft/reverse-proxy/docs/docfx/articles/load-balancing.md

     }
 }

-// Register it in DI
+// Register it in DI in ConfigureServices method services.AddSingleton<ILoadBalancingPolicy, LastLoadBalancingPolicy>();
-services.AddSingleton<ILoadBalancingPolicy, LastLoadBalancingPolicy>();

 // Set the LoadBalancingPolicy on the cluster